Effective Workflow Automation with Grunt [Step-by-Step Guide]

 • Add it to a task group if needed

-The easiest way to find the plugin you need is to type something like this into Google: “minify javascript grunt plugin”.
-The first result should lead you to the grunt-contrib-uglify plugin which is just what we need.
+The easiest way to find the plugin you need is to type something like this into Google: “minify JavaScript Grunt plugin”.
+The first result should lead you to the grunt-contrib-uglify plugin, which is exactly what we need.

-The Github page tells you all you need to know.
-Installation is a single line in the terminal, here’s what you need to use:
+The GitHub page provides all the necessary information.
+Installation is a single line in the terminal.
+Here’s what you need to use:

 npm install grunt-contrib-uglify --save-dev

-You may need to run this with admin priviledges.
-If you get something like npm ERR!
-Please try running this command again as root/Administrator. along the way just type sudo before the command and enter your password when prompted:
+You may need to run this with admin privileges.
+If you encounter an error like npm ERR!
+Please try running this command again as root/Administrator., just type sudo before the command and enter your password when prompted:

 sudo npm install grunt-contrib-uglify --save-dev

-This command actually parses your package.json file and adds it as a dependancy there, you will not need to do that manually.
+This command updates your package.json file, adding the plugin as a dependency, so you don’t need to do it manually.

-The next step is to add in your Gruntfile as a requirement.
-I like to add plugins at the top of the file, here’s my complete Gruntfile after adding grunt.loadNpmTasks('grunt-contrib-uglify');.
+The next step is to add the plugin to your Gruntfile as a requirement.
+I like to add plugins at the top of the file.
+Here’s my complete Gruntfile after adding grunt.loadNpmTasks('grunt-contrib-uglify');:

 module.exports = function(grunt) {